 The Centre for Sustainable Food Systems at the UBC Farm is a very unique research centre as we actively leverage the integrated production farm in our teaching and learning.
 The farm itself is situated within a 90-year old coastal hemlock forest that comprises a mosaic of cultivated annual crop fields, perennial hedgerows, fruit orchards and educational demonstration gardens.
 Beyond the research fields, the UBC Farm dedicates large fields to production and public engagement.
-The UBC Farm grows over 200 varieties of fruits, vegetables, and herbs.
+The UBC Farm grows over 200 varieties of fruits, vegetables and herbs.
 The farm also features honey beehives, seed production, flowers and egg-laying, open-pasture hens.
 The thing we are the most proud of growing is good soil, and thereby good humans.

 Is everything organic?

-All produce is grown according to British Columbia Certified Organic Management Standards, and as of May 1st, 2016, UBC Farm is now certified organic through NOOA.
-Soil stewardship is maintained through cover cropping and the use of compost, weeds are managed through hand or mechanical cultivation, and the farm aims to maintain a healthy balance of beneficial insects to keep pest populations in check.
+Yes, all produce is grown according to British Columbia Certified Organic Management Standards, and as of May 1st, 2016, UBC Farm is now certified organic through NOOA.
+Read more about our organic practices through our ‘Understanding Organic‘ series.

 Are there animals on the farm?